2019 Educator of the Year

 This Westie goes to a Westlake area teacher or administrator in recognition of his or her outstanding contributions to the educational community and to the enrichment in the lives of children through academic achievement.
 He or she inspires students of all backgrounds and abilities to learn, has the respect and admiration of students, parents, and colleagues, and plays an active and useful role in the community as well as in the school.

-Last Year's Winner: Melinda Darrow, WHS Art History Teacher
+2018 Winner: Melinda Darrow, Westlake High School Art History Teacher

 - Area Info